-The shooting happened just past 4 p.m. at the offices of the Daily Gazette after a quiet news day in Schenectady, a city of more than 60,000 just outside the state capital of Albany.
+The shooting happened around 4 p.m. at the offices of the Daily Gazette after a quiet news day in Schenectady, a city of more than 60,000 just outside the state capital of Albany.

-The newspaper said in a story posted on its website that the man appeared weak and possibly medicated when he arrived.
+The newspaper reported that the man appeared weak and possibly medicated when he arrived.
 He talked his way into the locked building by asking a security guard for a drink of water.
-Then, he refused to leave and began wandering the halls.
+Then, he refused to leave and began wandering the halls, the paper reported.

-The man, who wasn’t immediately identified by either the newspaper or police, eventually said he needed help.
-The newspaper’s general manager called 911 when he saw that the intruder was carrying a knife and bleeding from his hand.
+Norwood eventually said he needed help.
+Daniel Beck, the newspaper's general manager, called 911 when he saw that Norwood was carrying a knife and bleeding from his hand.

-“For five minutes they asked him to put the knife down,” said Linda Eldeen, a friend of general manager Daniel Beck’s who was at the office at the time.
-“He did start going at them.
-He looked like he was going to charge them.”
+"For five minutes they asked him to put the knife down," said Linda Eldeen, Beck's girlfriend, who was at the office.
+"He did start going at them.
+He looked like he was going to charge them."

 Norwood was hospitalized in stable condition, Dearing said, adding that it was too early to determine charges.
 A 9-inch-long kitchen knife was recovered, he said.

 "At this point, we're forced to believe that this was an attempt of suicide by the police," Public Safety Commissioner Wayne Bennett told the newspaper.